By SEUNG MIN KIM, MICHAEL BALSAMO, CHRIS MEGERIAN and ZEKE MILLER

 Biden has faced pressure from liberals to provide broader relief to hard-hit borrowers, and from moderates and Republicans questioning the fairness of any widespread forgiveness.
 The delay in Biden’s decision has only heightened the anticipation for what his own aides acknowledge represents a political no-win situation.
 The people spoke on the condition of anonymity to discuss Biden’s intended announcement ahead of time.

-The continuation of the pandemic-era payment freeze comes just days before millions of Americans were set to find out when their next student loan bills will be due.
+The continuation of the coronavirus pandemic-era payment freeze comes just days before millions of Americans were set to find out when their next student loan bills will be due.
 This is the closest the administration has come to hitting the end of the payment freeze extension, with the current pause set to end Aug.
 31.

 During the 2020 presidential campaign, Biden was initially skeptical of student loan debt cancellation as he faced off against more progressive candidates for the Democratic nomination.
 Sens.
 Elizabeth Warren, D-Mass., and Bernie Sanders, I-Vt., had proposed cancellations of $50,000 or more.